The Best Reasons to Use Pinterest For Genealogy

 What is Pinterest?

 As a user of this platform, I learned that Pinterest organizes photos, quotes, tips, training from blog posts, YouTube videos, and direct uploads onto visual bulletin boards.
-Family historians can quickly view and access the content they need to answer genealogy research questions or write family histories.
+As a result, family historians can quickly view and access the content they need to answer genealogy research questions or write family histories.

 As you save pins, you will create a visual reference library.